rpillala98/Final_Project_41200/project_mail/web/README.md

-# TravelDeals Website
+# Website

-This is a website for the TravelDeals project.
+This is a website for the Vulnerability Reporting System project.
 Navigate to the `web/` directory.

-**On first launch** install Node packages `npm install express path`
+**On first launch** install dependency Node packages `npm install express path`

-Run with `npm app`
+Run with `node app`

-pub-sub json objects
-bodyparser is installed to format body coming in from reqs, form field in form

-writing to pubsub is not instantaneous